antru6/geodstopt/README.md

 kubectl delete federatortemplates.kobe.semagrow.org --all kubectl delete datasettemplates.kobe.semagrow.org --all
 ```
-and then redo the steps from the beginning for the other queries of the benchmar.
+and then redo the steps from the beginning for the other queries of the benchmark.

+## Source code

+The source code of the version of Semagrow that contains the optimization can be found at
+(./semagrow.tar.gz)[./semagrow.tar.gz]